-Whether you’re using a shipping container to transport goods across the world or simply to stash away your excess ‘stuff’, condensation can be a serious problem.
+Whether you’re using a shipping container to transport goods across the world or simply using storage container hire to stash away your excess ‘stuff’, condensation can be a serious problem.
 It occurs when the internal walls of a container are cooler than the air they hold – which is common considering that they’re made out of corrugated steel.
 This leads to the air releasing its moisture in the form of water droplets, which then trickle down the inside of the walls and ceiling, and all over your possessions.
 Whilst the water damage is bad news in itself, the condensation can also lead to mould – particularly worrying if you’re storing any fabrics.
 In this post, therefore, we give you five tips on how to stop shipping container condensation and keep your stored items in good condition.

 Believe it or not, the type of storage containers you use can have a huge impact on the likelihood of condensation within a container.
 This is due to the water content of the materials that they’re made out of.
 Wooden pallets, for instance, can often have relatively high levels of water; new pallets are made with fresh timber which is moisture-laden, whilst older pallets may have absorbed excess water from being stored outside.
 Our advice is to either opt for plastic or metal-based pallets/containers.
 However, if you decide to go for wooden pallets, you must ensure they are thoroughly dried out before use.